lvgl/lv_port_pc_visual_studio/README.md

-# LVGL - PC Simulator using Visual Studio 2017
+# LVGL - PC Simulator using Visual Studio

 This is a pre-configured Visual Studio project to try LVGL on a Windows PC.
 The project uses the [SDL](https://www.libsdl.org/) library which is copied and linked to the project, so you can compile it without any extra dependencies.
 The 64 bit libraries are used so it will work out-of-the-box on 64-bit systems.

+The project is currently maintained using Visual Studio 2019.
+It may well work without modification on Visual Studio 2017 but it is not actively maintained to work with that version, so please upgrade to 2019 before reporting any bugs.

+**This project is not for Visual Studio Code, it is for Visual Studio 2019.**

 Instructions for cloning, building and running the application are found below.

-**This project is not for Visual Studio Code, it is for Visual Studio 2017.**

 ## How to Clone